ICJIA/icjia-gata-next-2020/temp/technical-assistance.md

 - Participant access to public restroom
 - Accessible facility

-If you are interested in hosting a training, contact CJA.GrantTA@Illinois.gov with proposed dates and locations for a future training.
+If you are interested in hosting a training, please contact CJA.GrantTA@Illinois.gov with proposed dates and locations for a future training.